siddheshgupte/DOS_proj1/README.md

 iex(machine1@192.168.0.5)8> 619208, 4378635.0, machine3@192.168.0.6
 iex(machine1@192.168.0.5)8> 753052, 5325055.0, machine3@192.168.0.6

+where the output is in the format start_number, square_number, Node.self
 ### Performance
   * To determine the size of the work unit, we first computed a list of integers which perfectly divides the input n.
 Then we checked the ratio-CPU time/Real time at various indices of the list, and for different inputs.
 We found that the ratio is highest at 3/4th position in the list.
 For n= 1000000, the 3/4th position in the list and hence the size of work unit is 15625.